sfowl/py-nessus-pro/README.md

 nessus = PyNessus(nessus_server, username, password)
 ```

-Once you have created an instance of the `PyNessus` class, you can use its methods to perform various operations.
+Once you have created an instance of the `PyNessusPro` class, you can use its methods to perform various operations.
 For example, you can create a new scan by calling the `new_scan` method:

 ```python
 scan_name = "My Scan"